High-Functioning Anxiety: Practical Tools & Support

 • Guilty for resting or slowing down

-• Like you're one mistake away from being "found out"
+• One mistake away from being “found out”

 Many of my clients describe this as a sense of always needing to prove themselves, even after years of accomplishments.
-They feel like their worth is tied to their output.
+They feel like their worth is tied to how much they do or achieve and not their worth as a human.

 • Burnout and emotional fatigue